-The refurbishment of a terraced family home in Canonbury.
-The brief was to make the traditional arrangement of rooms work better for a young growing family who have just moved to the area.
+This project involved the refurbishment of a terraced house in Canonbury, London.
+The brief was to improve the traditional arrangement of rooms to meet the needs of a growing young family who have just moved to the area.

-In a complete tectonic rethink of the interior space, the design repositioned the stair void to take out some of the unused and awkward areas from the hallway and landing.
-This found space to add an additional bathroom on the ground floor.
-A conical mass cuts up into the roof, bringing light into the centre of the house.
-Intersecting through the children’s bedroom it creates a soft curve into an otherwise linear set of spaces.
+As part of a complete structural rethink of the interior space, the design repositioned the central stairwell to eliminate awkward, unusable areas from the hallway and landing.
+This found space created an opportunity to integrate an additional bathroom on the ground floor.
+A conical form cuts up into the roof, drawing in a wonderful quality of natural light into the centre of the house.
+Intersecting through the children’s bedroom, it creates a soft curve into an otherwise linear set of spaces.

 An exploration of raw materials was used to introduce subtle colour, including - oak, stainless steel and undyed linen.
 Bespoke joinery throughout the house articulates the spaces by bring functional and discreet storage to each room.